suika2engine/suika2/doc/tutorial.md

 Okay, Ready?
 Let's get started!

 # Preparation
 We'll be using Windows for this tutorial, but the process is similar on MacOS.
-For instructions on installing and setting up Suika2 on other platforms, please see [building from source](1.-Installation-and-Building-from-Source#building-from-source).
+For instructions on installing and setting up Suika2 on other platforms, please see [building from source](https://github.com/suika2engine/suika2/wiki/1.-Installation-and-Building-from-Source#building-from-source).

-Firstly, download the Suika2 binary from the [official website](https://docs.suika2.com)
+Firstly, download the Suika2 binary from the [releases page](https://github.com/suika2engine/suika2/releases/tag/v2.11.9).

 Once you've extracted the contents of the ZIP file, you should be presented with a directory containing the following: